 (iv) The effect, if any, that reimbursement might have on the person's rehabilitation.

 (f) The Division of Corrections shall provide the number of persons placed in a half-way house or a transitional housing facility pursuant to subsection (e) of this section in its report made pursuant to section twenty, article one, chapter five of this code, and shall describe its plans to use the authority provided under the provisions of subsection (e) of this section in furtherance of the duties and responsibilities imposed by this article.

 (g) Any person employed by the Office of Public Institutions

-article six, chapter twenty-nine of this code, remain in the civil
+in section two, article six, chapter twenty-nine of this code.